 a) Peanut and tree nut products can be consumed in the cafeteria (also known as the Multi-Purpose Room [MPR]), and outside.
-They are not to be consumed at the "nut free" table in the MPR or in the classrooms.
 OLL School cannot monitor food allergens in the school after hours, on weekends, at athletic events, or served by OLL Church.